delucks/new-tab-dashboard/README.md

 chrome-extensions
 =================

-My personal collection of chrome extensions.
+My custom theme and newtab page, forked from coleifer's excellent modification of iFargle's new tab page.